Developmental psychology: Theory of mind

 Theory of mind is the ability to attribute mental states to ourselves and others.
 It is a complex but vital process in which children begin to understand the emotions, motives, and feelings of not only themselves but also others.
-Theory of mind allows individuals to understand that others have unique beliefs and desires different from their own.
-This ability enables successful social interactions by recognizing and interpreting the mental states of others.
+Theory of mind allows individuals to understand that others have beliefs and desires that differ from their own.
+This ability enables successful social interactions by recognizing and interpreting others' mental states.
 If a child does not fully develop theory of mind within this crucial 5-year period, they can suffer from communication barriers that follow them into adolescence and adulthood.
-Exposure to more people and the availability of stimuli that encourages social-cognitive growth is a factor that relies heavily on family.
+Exposure to more people and the availability of stimuli that encourage social-cognitive growth is a factor that relies heavily on family.

 Mathematical models

-Developmental psychology is concerned not only with describing the characteristics of psychological change over time but also seeks to explain the principles and internal workings underlying these changes.
+Developmental psychology is concerned not only with describing the characteristics of psychological change over time but also with explaining the principles and internal workings underlying these changes.
 Psychologists have attempted to better understand these factors by using models.
-A model must simply account for the means by which a process takes place.
-This is sometimes done in reference to changes in the brain that may correspond to changes in behavior over the course of the development.
+A model must account for the means by which a process takes place.
+This is sometimes done in reference to changes in the brain that may correspond to changes in behavior over the course of development.

 Mathematical modeling is useful in developmental psychology for implementing theory in a precise and easy-to-study manner, allowing generation, explanation, integration, and prediction of diverse phenomena.
 Several modeling techniques are applied to development: symbolic, connectionist (neural network), or dynamical systems models.

 Dynamic systems models illustrate how many different features of a complex system may interact to yield emergent behaviors and abilities.
-Nonlinear dynamics has been applied to human systems specifically to address issues that require attention to temporality such as life transitions, human development, and behavioral or emotional change over time.
+Nonlinear dynamics has been applied to human systems specifically to address issues that require attention to temporality, such as life transitions, human development, and behavioral or emotional change over time.
 Nonlinear dynamic systems is currently being explored as a way to explain discrete phenomena of human development such as affect, second language acquisition, and locomotion.